 After receiving my PhD, I held postdoctoral fellowships at the Center for Asian Democracy at University of Louisville, and the US-China Institute at University of Southern California, where I also lectured in its School of International Relations.

-I encourage my students to maintain a healthy work/life balance and I do my best to practice what I preach: travelling to new destinations and re-visiting old favourites, theatre on the West End (especially musicals), hiking, running, binge-watching Netflix, or spending as much time as possible in the sun.
+I encourage my students to maintain a healthy work/life balance and I try my best to do the same: travelling to new destinations and re-visiting old favourites, theatre on the West End (especially musicals), hiking, running, binge-watching Netflix, or spending as much time as possible in the sun.
 I’m incredibly lucky to have a wonderfully supportive husband, Sam, join me on these adventures and stand by my side in life.
 With family on both sides of the Atlantic, I’m a British and American citizen.

 I believe research should be both problem-driven and policy-relevant to help bridge the divide between academia and policy.
 As a teacher, I aim to provide an education that influences lives far beyond the classroom.

-This vision that guides my career was shaped by the core philosophies of institutions where I’ve worked and studied: the Wilson Center brings together academics and policymakers to tackle the world’s most vexing challenges, while the ‘Wisconsin Idea’ holds that higher education should improve the lives of those far outside the university, not just students’ studying within it.
+This vision that guides my career was shaped by the core philosophies of institutions where I’ve worked and studied: the Wilson Center brings together academics and policymakers to tackle most vexing challenges in policy, while the ‘Wisconsin Idea’ holds that higher education should improve the lives of those far outside the university, not just students’ studying within it.